jacobroos87/headroom-studios/README.md

 ### A Fellow Code Institue Student

 The site was thouroughly tested by a fellow CI student and some valueble feedback given which was implemented to improve the UX.

+* *UX Changes made through feedback from my mentor and fellow student were implemented in commits from 11/05/21.*

 [Back to top](#table-of-contents)